persunde/swarmprom-improved/README.md

 ## About SWIM

-The aim for SWIM is to be as easy to deploy and use as the original Swarmprom, but use up to date versions of the software used, be easier to maintain, configure and extend for different situations.
+The aim for SWIM is to be as easy to deploy and use as the original Swarmprom, but SWIM has up to date versions of the software, easier to maintain, configure and extend.
+It should be easy to upgrade or downgrade the software versions in case the user needs to use a specific version.
+For example if the user wants to use the latest versions of Grafana, but an older version of Prometheus.

 SWIM uses the official distributed container images.
-This makes upgrading or downgrading to different versions is easy to do, as as switching to custom built images, and also to mix the different versions of the different programs depending on your needs.
+This makes upgrading or downgrading to different versions is easy to do as well as changing the different versions for each of the services.

+SWIM supports ARM64/ARMv8 and AMD64 architecture.
+SWIM can be deployed on a Swarm network that consists of both AMD64 and ARM64 machines.
 The original Swarmprom used custom built container images that only supported AMD64 architecture and was locked to one specific version for all the programs used.
 SWIM makes it easier to deploy on ARM64 as well as AMD64 hardware.
-It should also be easier to deploy on new and less popular hardware, such as various ARM versions, RISC-V and other non-AMD64 architectures that are increasingly gaining a lot of popularity.
+SWIM tries to make it easy to deploy on new and less popular hardware, such as various ARM versions, RISC-V and other non-AMD64/ARMv8 architectures that are increasingly gaining a lot of popularity.

 To deploy a different image than the default, you need to modify the compose file to use different container image(s).
-If the version of the software does not exist as an container image, or your hardware architecture is not supported, then you can in theory build them yourself from source since all the software used by SWIM is OSS with the Apache License, Version 2.0.
+If the version of the software does not exist as an container image, or your hardware architecture is not supported, then you can in theory build the container images yourself from source since, all the software used by SWIM is OSS licensed under the Apache License, Version 2.0.

 Please help improve SWIM by submitting PRs and/or add write suggestions on how to improve SWIM.
 For suggestions please use the GitHub discussion forum or create an GitHub issue.

-Have a good day or evening wherever you are.

 ## Prerequisites

 - Docker 20.10.17 or higher
   - Probably works with 17+ versions as well, but I have only tested on Docker 20.10 and higher
-- Docker Swarm cluster with one manager and 0 or more workers
+- A Docker Swarm cluster with one manager and 0 or more workers
-  - The swarm cluster must have 576 MB or more available memory that can be reserved by the SWIM services
+  - The swarm cluster must have at least 576 MB available memory that can be reserved by the SWIM services
+    - If the services reserve too much resources, you can change the numbers in the yaml file before deploying

 ## Deploy

-Here is the up to date [swarmprom-improved-compose.yaml](swarmprom-improved-compose.yaml) file.
-Modify it to your liking before deploying, or use it as is.
-To deploy run the below command:
+Default Deploy (without AlertManager and Karma):

 ```bash
 git clone https://github.com/persunde/swarmprom-improved.git